Frequently Asked Questions

 Hope and opportunity.

-When you purchase your duck adoption, your name will be paired with a number.
-All of the "adoption numbers" will be placed on super cute rubber ducks sporting sunglasses.
-All of the adopted ducks will then be released into Lake Lanier at 2:30 pm Saturday, May 5, at Clarks Bridge Park to race down a 1/10 mile course.
-The first duck to come in will win their adoptive parent $10,000 while the following five ducks will win awesome prizes.
+When you purchase your duck "adoption", your name is paired with a number.
+All of the "adoption" numbers are placed on super cute rubber ducks sporting sunglasses.
+All of the "adopted" ducks will be released into Lake Lanier at 2:30pm on Saturday, May 6, 2023 at Lake Lanier Olympic Park (Clarks Bridge Park).
+They race down a 1/10 mile course.
+The first duck to cross the Finish Line wins their "adoptive" parent $10,000.
+Each of the next ten (10) ducks in the order they cross the Finish Line win awesome prizes.
 For more questions about the rules of the race, please see the Rules page.

 Do I get a rubber duck to keep?

-No. The rubber ducks for the race will be shipped to the race site just a few days before May 5, with just enough time to get them all numbered.
+No. The rubber ducks for the race will be shipped to the race site just a few days before May 6, with just enough time to get them all numbered.
 Once the race is over, the rubber ducks are retrieved from the lake and shipped out to their forever home.
+Non-numbered, souvenir ducks are available for purchase the day of the event.